Skip to main content

 • Last Revised: January 31, 2024

-• Description: In order to realize stable and safe service provision under the circumstances of Zero Trust Architecture, it is necessary to detect and reduce cybersecurity risks of the entire government at an early stage.
-This document describes the Architecture of the platform for the purpose of information collection and analysis in order to continuously carry out this activity.
+• Summary: In order to provide stable and secure services in the Zero Trust Architecture context, it is necessary to detect and reduce cybersecurity risks across the government at an early stage.
+This paper describes the Architecture of a platform for collecting and analyzing information to carry out this activity on an ongoing basis.

-DS-212 Technical Report on Attribute-Based Access Control in Zero Trust Architecture Application Policies
+DS-212 Technical Report on Attribute-Based Access Control in Zero Trust Architecture Applied Policies

 Articles (PDF/799KB)